lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 [react-primitives](https://github.com/lelandrichardson/react-primitives) provides an abstraction that enables us to write cross-platform components.
 The idea is that if you use react-primitives as much as possible, your components will be future proof.

-> As a designer, when you design a design system, rather than thinking in terms of span, h1, you think in terms of view, text, image, that'd make everything so much easier. all of these cross-platform tools, with all the combination of inputs and outputs, they work a lot easier if you can use only one set of standardalized API for describing components instead of a different set of API for every single platform.
+> As a designer, when you design a design system, rather than thinking in terms of span, h1, you think in terms of view, text, image, that'd make everything so much easier. all of these cross-platform tools, with all the combination of inputs and outputs, they work a lot easier if you can use only one set of standardized API for describing components instead of a different set of API for every single platform.

 Of course, it's not without any challenges.
 For example, when it comes to migrating an existing codebase that was built for a specific platform, say, Web.